We believe in small significant beginnings.

 It's time to share Friendzy with communities beyond Portland, Oregon.

-Over the past four years, we have learned and grown through teaching and refining this curriculum.
+Over the past five years, we have learned and grown through teaching and refining this curriculum.
 The innovative vision that started with Dana and Julie has grown immensely since its small, living room beginnings.
 What started as a humble, grass roots desire to equip their own community, has blossomed into relatable and relevant means to significantly transform communities across the country.

 JOI Friendzy Curriculum is now available in two forms: Friendzy for Faith and Friendzy for All.
 Each volume includes a leader guide and a corresponding student workbook.
 We believe that this curriculum will influence and impact the next generation by creating vibrant healthy communities.